crownstone/crownstone-labs/oem/01-wireless-connectivity.md

 # Bring your non-connected device to Crownstone Labs and we will make it connected!

 Crownstone Labs makes non-connected devices part of the **Internet-of-Things** (IoT) world by making them connected.
-We make your new product part of a vast **ecosystem** where it can seamlessly communicate with other products, to the internet or to the cloud.
+We make your new product part of a vast **ecosystem** where it can seamlessly communicate with other products, to the internet, or the cloud.

 {% include snippets/two-cols-text-img-end img='/images/wireless/ecosystem.jpg' img-alt='IoT ecosystem' %}